-In GROMACS 3.0 the force field is based on GROMOS-87 [39], with a small modification concerning the interaction between water-oxygens and carbon atoms [40, 41], as well as 10 extra atom types [42, 43, 40, 41, 44].
+GROMACS 3.3 includes several force fields, and additional ones are available on the website.
+If you don't know which one to select we recommend Gromos96 for united-atom setups and OPLS-AA/L for all-atom parameters.
+The GROMACS forcefields is mainly included for historical reasons; it is based on GROMOS-87 [45], with a small modification concerning the interaction between water-oxygens and carbon atoms [46, 47], as well as 10 extra atom types [48, 49, 46, 47, 50].
 However, the user is free to make her own modifications (beware!).
 This will be explained in details in chapter 5, which deals with the Topology.
+The organization of the force field files is described in sec.
+5.7.